your-tools/python-cli-ui/docs/usage.rst

   * ``cross``: ❌ (red, replaced by 'ko' on Windows)
   * ``ellipsis``:  … (no color, replaced by '...' on Windows)

-  You can create your own sequences using :class:`UnicodeSequence`:
+  You can create your own colored sequences using :class:`UnicodeSequence`:

 .. autoclass:: UnicodeSequence